MorganASJ/MonoCheck/README.md

     python3 monocheck.py trees -clade Arthropoda Insecta Diptera -outgroup trees/outgroup.txt -email myemail@university.ac.uk

-From this we will get output telling us the state of each of the three clades in each tree:
+after running this command we will get output telling us the state of each of the three clades in each tree:

     trees/OG0000138_tree.txt>>> Arthropoda | polyphyletic | 3
     trees/OG0000138_tree.txt>>> Insecta | monophyletic | *